Drunken fist boxing classes in Newcastle NSW – Learn Zui quan

 Drunken Fist Boxing (Zui quan) aims to get the enemy distracted through irregular and off-balance movements.
-Regardless of its legendary origins and its weird-looking movements, Drunken Fist Boxing is very useful for giving the fighter the ability to fight and attack in any condition.
+Regardless of its legendary origins and its weird-looking movements, Drunken Fist Boxing is essential, during sparring, for giving the fighter the ability to fight and attack in any condition.
 Practiced fo a non-boxing-based training, Drunken Fist Boxing is great for keeping your body relaxed, flexible and extremely fit.

-Drunken Boxing: the hardest among Chinese Martial Arts styles
+More about Drunken Fist Boxing: the hardest among Chinese Martial Arts styles

 Probably the most bizarre but choreographic of all Martial Arts styles, Drunken Fist Boxing is mysterious like its origin.
 It is also called the Boxing of the Eight Drunkards, taking this name from the legends surrounding the Taoistic period where Drunken Boxing was born.
-Following their Taoistic heritage, these eight immortals show not the pleasure of drinking but the ability to blend sobriety with skills and as a consequence of this, attaining enlightenment as fluidity and freedom of movement.
+Following their Taoistic heritage, these eight immortals’ aim was NOT to showcase the pleasure of drinking, but rather the ability to blend sobriety with skills, and as a consequence of this, attaining enlightenment as fluidity and complete freedom of movement.

 The Shunlian Shenghuo Kungfu Academy allows its Students to learn any style with no limitation.
 However, we strongly suggest to follow a gradual, 3+2 years program where you will start from the basics to the toughest Shaolin Kungfu styles.
 Furthermore, this is the only way the Academy recognizes your achievements.